borelcantelli/borelcantelli.github.io/ml/assorted-topics/snefy.md

 # Squared Neural Families

 This is based on [Squared Neural Families](https://arxiv.org/pdf/2305.13552.pdf) from NeurIPS 2023.
-They authors propose a new class of models based on neural networks that serve as density functions.
-A little more formally, they have created a parameterization of density models, whose parameters are based on the weights and biases of a network.
+They authors propose a new class of models based on neural networks that serve as probability density functions.
+A little more formally, the authors propose a parameterization of density models, whose parameters are based on the weights and biases of a network.
+Note that while this is a parametric model for densities, it is not necessarily identifiable, as different sets of parameters can produce the same density function.

 ## Prerequisites